 If you generate more than 100k GEL of VATable turnover in any 12 month period, you are already required to register for VAT.
-For many businesses based in Georgia which have exclusively foreign clients (B2B) their typical VAT turnover may be zero, and hence they have not considered registering for VAT.
+For many businesses based in Georgia, which have exclusively foreign clients (B2B), their typical VAT turnover may be zero, and hence they have not considered registering for VAT.

-If you also sell services/products in Georgia, or if you are selling to non-exempt B2C consumers (see below) then your decision is more complicated.
-If not, registering for VAT is a no brainer.
+If you also sell services / products in Georgia, or if you are selling to non-exempt B2C consumers (see below), then your decision is more complicated.
+If not, registering for VAT is a no-brainer.

-If you still aren’t sure what would be best for you, or you need help with your VAT registration or with your monthly reverse-VAT declarations, you can get a free consultation from one of our experts at ExpatHub.
+If you still aren’t sure what would be best for you, or if you need help with your VAT registration or with your monthly reverse-VAT declarations, you can get a free consultation from one of our experts at ExpatHub.

 B2B (Business To Business) Transactions

-In 2020, most B2B transactions between a Georgian business and businesses outside Georgia were VAT exempt but now, in 2021, ALL of these types of transactions are VAT exempt.
+In 2020, most B2B transactions between a Georgian business and businesses outside Georgia were VAT exempt, but now, in 2021, ALL of these types of transactions are VAT exempt.

 You will not need to charge VAT on any products or services your business supplies to foreign businesses who could be defined as VATable persons.